IBM/spark-s3-shuffle/README.md

 *Note*: This plugin is based on [Apache Spark Pull Request #34864](https://github.com/apache/spark/pull/34864/files).
 It has since been significantly rewritten.

-## Known issues

-Some terasort implementations reuse the same byte buffer for each record.
-This produces invalid results with the sort shuffle implementation for S3.
-The configuration option `spark.shuffle.s3.sort.cloneRecords` mitigates this issue by cloning the types `Array[T]`.

 ## Building

 ```bash